zpz/matrix/README.md

 The original gonum/matrix/mat64 package is under a BSD 3-Clause license.
 Subsequent work on this fork continues under the same license.

-Feedback and contributions are most welcome.
+Feedback and contributions are welcome.